Jules978/Codegorilla-Bootcamp-assignment-2-chatroom-with-php-backend-/README.md

 The backend is not working with the group API protocol (https://app.swaggerhub.com/apis/RJK-Gorilla/GorillaChat1/1.0.0#/).

 # to do
-Upgrade backend to include an actual database.
+Upgrade backend to include an actual database,
-Get backend to work according to the group API protocil
+Get backend to work according to the group API protocol.